BlockstreamResearch/bip-frost-dkg/README.md

 def params_id(params: SessionParams) -> bytes
 ```

-Returns the parameters ID, a unique representation of the`SessionParams`.
+Return the parameters ID, a unique representation of the `SessionParams`.

 In the common scenario that the participants obtain host public keys from
 the other participants over channels that do not provide end-to-end